CategoriesBanners Business Cards Flyers Labels Stickers Carbonless Forms

 The back is what makes postcards, unlike any other print media.
 Whereas brochures or catalogs must be mailed inside envelopes, postcards can be sent out without one because their backs provide the space for the mailing address and postage.
 Click here to learn the specifics.

 However, this should not discourage you from designing the back of your postcards.
 Although you have to leave blank spaces for the indicia and the address to be included for mailing purposes, it is fully recommended that your postcard design should extend to the back.
-You may write compelling copy to increase follow-through rate of people to your call to action or attractive design to increase the appeal of your cards.
+You may write compelling copy to increase the follow-through rate of people to your call to action or attractive design to increase the appeal of your cards.

 Postcard marketing is all about maximizing the most effective channels allowing you to distribute postcards to your target audience.
 Doing so will effectively spread your marketing message to interested parties, who will then act upon the call to action of your postcard.
 Below are some of the more popular ways of marketing your business using postcards.